-Bentonite will be mixed with the help of agitator in a central mixing tank.
-Freshly mixed bentonite slurry transferred to the swelling tank and will be allowed for swelling minimum of 12 hrs.
-Once the mixed slurry is in the swelling tank, it will be further re-mixed with the help of a pump, by recycling the slurry in-to the same swelling tank.
-Then properly soaked and mixed slurry will be transferred to the storing tank from which it shall be pumped with the help of a vertical pump through the pipeline to the pile point for the purpose of boring.
+Bentonite will be mixed with the help of an agitator in a central mixing tank.
+Freshly mixed bentonite slurry is transferred to the swelling tank and will be allowed for swelling for a minimum of 12 hrs.
+Once the mixed slurry is in the swelling tank, it will be further re-mixed with the help of a pump by recycling the slurry into the same swelling tank.
+Then properly soaked and mixed bentonite slurry will be transferred to the storing tank from which it shall be pumped with the help of a vertical pump through the pipeline to the pile point for boring.

-The returned bentonite with excavated muck will join de-silting tank through an open channel.
-The feeding tank will be positioned such that the returned bentonite from piling location joins sedimentation and after sedimentation overflows in-to feeding/recycling/pumping tank.
-The water pump will feed water for making bentonite slurry and transfer to storage/feeding/recycling/pumping tanks.
+The returned bentonite with excavated muck will join the desilting tank through an open channel.
+The feeding tank will be positioned such that the returned bentonite from the piling location joins sedimentation and, after sedimentation, overflows into the feeding/recycling/pumping tank.
+The water pump will feed water for making bentonite slurry and transfer it to storage/feeding/recycling/pumping tanks.
 After the quality checking, it can be allowed for reuse.

 On completion of pile bore, after cage lowering prior to concrete pouring, loose dredged muck from the pile bore bottom shall be removed by flushing with fresh bentonite slurry of requisite density.
 Cleaning of the pile bottom shall be confirmed by collecting slurry from the pile bottom using a bottom sampler and comparing the specific gravity with the fresh slurry being pumped into the pile borehole.